 The second Android O Developer Preview can already be installed on the Google Pixel and 2015 Nexus devices.
-In particular, the design of the Pixel Launcher has impressed some fans.
-This is now available as an APK file, so those with older phones can try it out.
+In particular, the design of the latest Pixel Launcher has impressed some fans.
+The Android O Launcher is available as an APK file, so those with older phones can try it out.
+And now, the Pixel Launcher is available for those without rooted phones.

 If you're stuck with a phone running Android 6.0 Marshmallow, but you're dying for the Android O experience, you can get the version of the Pixel Launcher that came with the Android O Developer Preview.